Aaryan-Ajith-Dev/Image-Processing-Project/README.md

 10. Sepia
 11. Sharpen
 -- Threading - Prateek Rath (IMT2022017)
+-- LoggingService - Kandarp Dave (IMT2022115)

 Note: The exact algorithms or descriptions of the cpp files are written as comments within them.
-This readMe just provides an overview of various parts of the project.
+This README just provides an overview of various parts of the project.

-Most of the work is done in the ImageEffectBackend/Src Directory.
+Most of the work is done in the ImageEffectBackend/src Directory.
 There are 3 directories under the src directory

 1. The libraries directory: